Data For Product Managers

 Visualize your events in Tableau

-: contains ALL page viewslegacy.snowplow_unstructured_events_all
+: contains ALL page viewscommon.fct_behavior_unstructured_event

-: contains ALL unstructured events (including click events, form submissions, etc).
+: contains ALL unstructured events (including click events, form submissions, etc)

 statement.